Fixer-Upper Renovation & Remodeling Specialist in San Diego, CA

 How do you know what a renovation will cost before I buy the property?

 We walk every property with a licensed general contractor who has priced out hundreds of similar projects in San Diego.
-We're evaluating structural condition, mechanical systems, scope of work, and neighborhood context in real time.
-The cost assessment we give you is directional, it's a grounded estimate based on real experience, not a number pulled from a calculator.
+We evaluate structural condition, mechanical systems, scope of work, and neighborhood context in real time.
+The cost assessment we provide is directional, a grounded estimate based on real experience, not a number pulled from a calculator.
 Once you're in contract, we refine that estimate into a full renovation plan and budget.

 What is a renovation loan and how does it work?